 This is the fun part — the ad creation, where you get to create what everyone sees!

 The one advertising formula that works great for Facebook ads is the AIDA formula.
 It stands for “Attention, Interest, Desire, Action.”
-This formula is about helping the scroll stop, engage users and, if they’re motivated enough, help them take action.
+This formula is about helping the scroll stop, engage users and, if they’re motivated enough, help them to also take action.

 There are two ways to get attention with lead-generating ads:

-Your ad message: The opening line of your ad must make the reader stop scrolling and read to see what the ad is about.
+The opening line of your ad must make the reader stop scrolling and read to see what the ad is about.
 By using emojis, you can make the same ad pop and be noticeably different from the rest of the Facebook Feed.

 Hey CITY NAME Homeowners!